zvxzdx/runeforge-wiki-ru/faq.md

 Skin hacking would be obtaining Riot skins for free.
 We will never allow this and please do not request it within our community.
 ## What happened to Killerskins, where is it?
 > Killerskins was bound to shut down and Runeforge stepped in to save as much content as possible.
 {.is-info}

-## Do i need to delete CsLoL when Vanguard is implemented?
-> No, we just don't recommend you run CsLoL when Vanguard is implemented.
-{.is-info}